-Many people with psoriatic arthritis (PsA) notice that their symptoms get better or worse based on the weather.
+Many people with psoriasis and psoriatic arthritis (PsA) notice that their symptoms get better or worse based on the weather.
 But it affects everyone differently.

-If this happens with you, tell your doctor.
-The more they know about your PsA, the better they can help you.
+If you notice that how you feel changes with the weather, tell your doctor.
+The more they know about what you're going through, the better they can help you.

 But it doesn’t last.
 Once new weather arrives, your pain should ease up.

-Rainy or muggy weather can make your skin symptoms worse, though many people just notice that it makes their joints stiff and achy.
-Some people with PsA feel humid weather affects them as much as very dry air, but more research is need to back that up.
+Humidity.
+Many people notice that rainy or muggy weather makes their joints stiff and achy.
+Some people with PsA feel humid weather affects them as much as very dry air.
+But more research is need to back that up.
 Humid, cold weather may be the worst combo for your joints.